babalekpam/NAVIMEDI/replit.md

 # Healthcare Management Platform

 ## Overview
-NaviMED is a multi-tenant healthcare platform designed to connect independent pharmacies with hospitals.
-Its primary purpose is to streamline prescription management, facilitate insurance claims, manage patient records, and enhance communication within the healthcare ecosystem.
-The platform aims to be a leading solution for pharmacy-hospital connectivity, improving efficiency, patient care, and secure, compliant data management.
+NaviMED is a multi-tenant healthcare platform connecting independent pharmacies and hospitals to streamline prescription management, insurance claims, patient records, and communication.
+Its goal is to improve efficiency, patient care, and secure, compliant data management within the healthcare ecosystem.

 ## User Preferences
 - Simple, everyday language for communication (user is non-technical)